Open-Source-Armada/OSA-Coleopteran-Mk2/README.md

 //Design//

-Unlike the Mk1 which was a modified Ghast, this has been built as its own ship, making use of the speed and convience of the recylcle tool to rend found salvage into mats.
+Unlike the Mk1 which was a modified Ghast, this has been built as its own ship, making use of the speed and convenience of the recycle tool to rend found salvage into mats.

 This also makes it doubles as a cheap starter 8 crate hand miner, for both belt and surface.

 Mainly made to act as a expendable salvage ship during cargo crisis events, you can fill the the ship and be in and out undetected very quickly.

-Deliberatly low tech and cheap, utilising stealthy manoeuvre thrusters to avoid direct fights in PvP zones, at the cost of prop range.
+Deliberately low tech and cheap, utilising stealthy manoeuvre thrusters to avoid direct fights in PvP zones, at the cost of prop range.

 Plates are hidden inside the crate layer surrounding the critical components, to reduce lethality from hostile endos.